lmillard79/URBS_BRCFScontroller/data/quickstart.md

 - Use smaller page sizes for data tables
 - Enable more aggressive filtering
 - Clear cache more frequently
-- Reduce the number of simultaneous visualizations
+- Reduce the number of simultaneous visualisations

 #### 3. Slow loading times
 **Solutions**: